How to Monitor Traffic on the Network

 to/from the host itself with

-Packetstorm has a wonderful archive of network monitoring tools.
+Packetstorm has a nice archive of network monitoring tools.

 LAN Monitoring Tools

-Wireshark, formerly called Ethereal, is really the very best tool short of a dedicated piece of hardware costing several thousand dollars.
+Wireshark, formerly called Ethereal, is really the very best tool short of a dedicated piece of hardware costing a few thousand dollars.
 Get it from wireshark.org.

-My biggest complaint with Wireshark is the difficulty of building filter strings, particularly for new users.
-Note that Wireshark uses the same filter syntax as tcpdump, and that syntax is well documented on the tcpdump manual page.
+My biggest warning about Wireshark is that new users will find it difficult to build filter strings, Note that Wireshark uses the same filter syntax as tcpdump in some contexts, and that syntax is well documented on the tcpdump manual page.
 Also check out the books on packet analysis with Wireshark.

 ntop is included with Linux, BSD, and addable to other operating systems.
 It shows the general characteristics of traffic on the network, showing the packet and byte rate broken out by application layer protocols.